born2net/mediaArduino/README.md

 and put it in a directory on your Mac or PC of: FirmatNodeJs/FirmatNodeJs.ino

-you will also need to download 3 more files:
+you will also need to download 3 more files from this repository:

 <pre>
 firmataSketch library\Boards.h